hbc/NGS_Data_Analysis_Summer2016/sessionIV/lessons/06_biological_databases_Ensembl.md

 ![biomart_homepage](../img/biomart_query.png)

-Let's use BioMart to information on genomic location and transcript count for the gene list we created in our previous homework, [sigOE_hw.txt](https://raw.githubusercontent.com/hbc/NGS_Data_Analysis_Course/master/sessionIV/results/sigOE_hw.txt).
-Download this dataset by clicking on the link if you do not already have it on your computer.
+Let’s use BioMart to obtain information on genomic location and transcript count for [this gene list](https://raw.githubusercontent.com/hbc/NGS_Data_Analysis_Course/master/sessionIV/results/sigOE_hw.txt); download this list by clicking on the link, or copy the list from your browser.

 ##### **Step 1: Choose a dataset**
 Click on `Dataset` and choose the database `Ensembl Genes 84` and `Homo sapiens genes(GRCh38.p5)`.